pantherprotocol/preZKPceremony/README.md

 For the processes followed by the coordinator, see [`COORDINATOR.md`](COORDINATOR.md).

+Due to time limitations during the ceremony, attestations regarding the contributions were collected retroactively shortly after the ceremony, via the process in [`ATTESTATIONS.md`](ATTESTATIONS.md).

 ## Verifying the ceremony

 You may verify the ceremony results yourself: